Monty Don: Family

 Don married Sarah Erskine in 1983.
-They have two sons, Adam and Tom, and daughter Freya.
+They have two sons and a daughter.
 The couple lived in Islington, north London, while Don pursued postgraduate study at the London School of Economics and worked as a waiter at Joe Allen restaurant in Covent Garden and later as a binman.
 The couple then moved to the De Beauvoir Town area of Hackney where they made their first garden.

 In 1989, they relocated to The Hanburies, a country house in Herefordshire.
 The making of the garden there, and the subsequent loss of the house in the aftermath of the crash of their jewellery business, was the subject of Don's first book, The Prickotty Bush.
 In 1991, the Dons bought a home in Ivington, Herefordshire where they started to create a new garden named Longmeadow.
 The home was unfit to live in at the time of purchase, so while they refurbished it they rented a home in Leominster that was infested with rats and had no heating.
 They moved into their Ivington home at the end of 1992.